Martin Delany: Union Army service

 In 1863, after Abraham Lincoln had called for a military draft, the 51-year-old Delany abandoned his dream of starting a new settlement on Africa's West Coast.
 Instead, he began recruiting black men for the Union Army.
 His efforts in Rhode Island, Connecticut, and later Ohio raised thousands of enlistees, many of whom joined the newly formed United States Colored Troops.
 His son Toussaint Louverture Delany (named after Toussaint Louverture a major leader of the Haitian Revolution) served with the 54th Regiment.
 The senior Delany wrote to the Secretary of War, Edwin M. Stanton, requesting that he make efforts "to command all of the effective black men as Agents of the United States", but the request was ignored.
 During the recruitment, 179,000 black men enlisted in the U.S. Colored Troops, almost 10 percent of all who served in the Union army.

 In early 1865, Delany was granted an audience with Lincoln.
-He proposed a corps of black men led by black officers, who he believed could serve to win over Southern blacks to the Union side.
-Although the government had already rejected a similar appeal by Frederick Douglass, Lincoln was impressed by Delany and described him as "a most extraordinary and intelligent man".
-Delany was commissioned as a major in February 1865, becoming the first black line field officer in the U.S. Army and achieving the highest rank an African American would reach during the Civil War.
+He proposed a corps of black men led by black officers, who he believed could serve to (1) enforce the Emancipation Proclamation and (2) recruit newly freed black Southerners to the Union Army.
+Although the government had already rejected a similar appeal by Frederick Douglass, Lincoln was impressed by Delany and described him as "a most extraordinary and intelligent man" in a written memo to his Secretary of War Edwin Stanton.
+Delany was commissioned as a major in February 1865, becoming the first black field officer in the United States Army and achieving the highest rank an African-American field officer would reach during the Civil War.
+(The highest-ranking African-American officer of the Civil War, among those who received their commissions from the United States government, was Dr. Alexander Thomas Augusta, a medical officer who obtained the rank of Lt.
+Colonel by brevet.)